justin13601/justin13601/README.md

 ### :man_technologist: About
-Resourceful, results-driven, and dedicated student biomedical engineer at University of Toronto.
+Resourceful, results-driven, and dedicated data scientist.
+Trained as a biomedical engineer at the University of Toronto.
 Looking to leverage my professional skills and passions for medicine and machine learning in healthcare!

 ### :hammer_and_wrench: Languages, Tools, and Frameworks
 <div>